johannschopplich/nuxt-kql/docs/config/caching.md

 For short concurrent requests on your website, caching will make a great performance difference, as the query response will be served from the cache instead of being fetched from the server again.
 The default expiration time is set to 60 minutes.

 You can enable server-side caching by setting the `server.cache` module option to `true`.
-You can also set a custom expiration time in seconds by setting the `server.maxAge` option or disable stale-while-revalidate behavior by setting the `server.swr` option to `false`:
+You can also set a custom expiration time in seconds by setting the `server.maxAge` option:

 ```ts
 // `nuxt.config.ts`